magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap.Native/MLThreadDispatch/UnityEngine.XR.MagicLeap.Native.MLThreadDispatch.DispatchPayload3.md

-Overloads the generic dispatcher to call back a method with three payloads.
-[More...](#detailed-description)
+Overloads the generic dispatcher to call back a method with three payloads   [More...](#detailed-description)

 Inherits from: <br></br>UnityEngine.XR.MagicLeap.Native.MLThreadDispatch.Dispatcher